-911 will be called in the case of emergency.
+911 will be called in case of an emergency.
 MCCC is not able to transport to medical facilities.
 Fire drills are conducted monthly, and tornado drills are done April through September.
 Logs of all drills are available for review at the center.
 This is also a licensing requirement.

-All staff are aware of emergency procedures and exits
+All staff are aware of emergency procedures and exits.